 If pain, inflammation, and limited range of motion continue, the victim may eventually require a hip replacement.
 Hip replacement procedures can significantly improve the quality of life for some accident victims, though they are often costly.

-Work with an Attorney to Seek Just Compensation
+Work With a Personal Injury Attorney to Seek Just Compensation

-Louisiana law allows you to seek these and other expenses and losses through a car insurance claim or civil suit against the driver.
+Louisiana law allows you to seek these and other expenses and losses through a car insurance claim or civil suit against the driver and other parties liable for your hip injury.
 You could also seek compensation for:

 - Future surgery or other care needs